 - 11 a.m. to 11:30 a.m.
 Pump break (if needed).
 This is a good time to take a brain break in general.

 - 11:30 a.m. to 12:30 p.m.
 Multitasking time!
-Lunch break at your desk — pay bills, renew gymnastics membership for toddler and do other online chores.
+Lunch break at your desk if needed — pay bills, renew a gymnastics membership, or handle other quick online tasks.

 - 3 p.m. to 3:30 p.m.
 Pump break (if needed).
 Another good time for a brain break.